kroyxt/elp-documentation/docs/proposals/official/Phonology.md

 **Coda Phoneme group:**

-The coda phoneme group contains a null phoneme, /N/, /S/, and /SJ/
+The coda phoneme group contains a null phoneme, /N/, and /S/

-Where /N/ is any legal nasal, /S/ is [ s~z ], and /SJ/ is [ ɕ~ʑ ]
+Where /N/ is any legal nasal, and /S/ is [ s~z~ɕ~ʑ ]

 The phoneme pair /Ss/ can be realized as [ sː ]

 The phoneme pair /Sz/ can be realized as [ zː ]

-The phoneme pair /SJɕ/ can be realized as [ ɕː ]
+The phoneme pair /Sɕ/ can be realized as [ ɕː ]

-The phoneme pair /SJʑ/ can be realized as [ ʑː ]
+The phoneme pair /Sʑ/ can be realized as [ ʑː ]

 The phoneme pair /Nm/ can be realized as [ mː ]